ericsonghi/EricSong_BlueStampPortfolio/index.md

 # Starter Project
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NTk1sGW9OV4?si=3lOBwtOGQsa74cHu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Summary
 My starter project is the Weevil Eyes, which is a light-detecting bug that glows depending on the surrounding light.
-If the environment is dark, then the lights glow up.
-For this project, there weren't any big challenges due to the lack of coding and complex steps.
 Essentially, the bug works by sensing the surrounding light with a sensor at the bottom.
 If there is light, that signal will go towards the transistor, which is like a switch.
 When there is light, the transistor will make sure that the LEDs do not light up.
 However, if there isn't light, the transistor will send electricity to the resistors, which resist electricity to ensure that the LEDs are not fried.
-And as electricity goes through the resistors and towards the LEDs, the LEDs then illuminate.
+And as electricity goes through the resistors and towards the LEDs, the LEDs then illuminate.\+

+### Challenges
+For this project, there weren't any big challenges due to the lack of coding and complex steps.
+I only had one minor inconvenience which was because I didn't have a good soldering iron so it took a while for everything to heat up.

+### What's Next
+I hope to start my main project, the Ball Tracking Robot soon.

 <!--- # Schematics